opconWizard/opcon-docs/docs/Files/Database-Information/Manual-Setup-for-Microsoft-SQL-Replication.md

 OpCon makes use of transactional replication to distribute data from the production database to the failover database.
-Data moves from the publisher to the distributor, and from there, it can be either
-\"pushed\" to the subscriber by the distributor or \"pulled\" from the distributor by the subscriber.
+Data moves from the publisher to the distributor, and from there, it can be either "pushed" to the subscriber by the distributor or "pulled" from the distributor by the subscriber.

-This topic assumes that the publisher and subscriber will be distinct instances of SQL Server on physically separate machines while the distributor may be on it\'s own instance of SQL Server or it may share an instance of SQL Server with either the publisher or subscriber.
+This topic assumes that the publisher and subscriber will be distinct instances of SQL Server on physically separate machines while the distributor may be on it's own instance of SQL Server or it may share an instance of SQL Server with either the publisher or subscriber.

 ## Requirements